-“If we rely on the A1C test for diagnosis, we will miss a lot of patients,” said Raynald Samoa, M.D., assistant professor in the Department of Clinical Diabetes, Endocrinology and Metabolism at City of Hope and a lead author on the study.
+“If we rely on the A1C test for diagnosis, we will miss a lot of patients,” said Raynald Samoa, M.D., assistant professor in the Division of Molecular Diabetes Researchat City of Hope and a lead author on the study.
 “If we want to diagnose diabetes earlier, so we can intervene earlier and potentially prevent diabetic complications from developing, the other tests are better tools.

 Diabetes, including type 1 and type 2, affects 25.8 million people, or 8.3 percent of the U.S. population, according to the federal Centers for Disease Control and Prevention.
 This includes an estimated 7 million undiagnosed cases of the disease.
 Diabetes is the seventh-leading cause of death in the United States; the leading cause of kidney failure, nontraumatic lower-limb amputations and new cases of adult blindness; and a major cause of heart disease and stroke.